lrzjason/T2ITrainer/README.md

 - Thanks to Kolors for the open-source checkpoint.
 - Thanks to comfyui for the wonderful codebase.
 - Thanks to emojiiii for the setup.bat script and other updates.
+- Thanks to Rohit Gandikota and related authors of Concept Sliders https://github.com/rohitgandikota/sliders